Sanity is overrated.

-Dom blushed flaming tomato red.
+Dom flushed a deeper shade of red than I had previously thought possible.
 "I mean, yeah, it's no big deal though, it was just a simple spell — "

-"No," I said with utmost seriousness, my Supportive Best Friend duties kicking in.
+"No," I said with utmost seriousness, my Supportive Best Friend instincts taking effect.
 "Dude, this is brilliant.
 It takes some really complex magic."

 I reached across to grab one, but unfortunately, Potter apparently had the same idea.
-In one of those horribly cliché, PG-13 movie moments, our fingers brushed across each other, and the ensuing jolt up my arm was enough to power the city of Singapore.
+In one of those horribly cliché, PG-13 movie moments, our fingers brushed.
+The ensuing jolt up my arm must have consisted of enough voltage to power the city of Singapore.

-Granted, all our other presents from past years had been cheap, last minute gifts—It’d almost been like a contest to see who could put in the least effort.
-One year, Potter gave me scissors.
-Another year, I gave Potter a rock.
-But this was the first year where there was absolutely nothing between us.
+Neither had they noticed the blatant lack of cheery gift giving going on between Potter and me.
+Granted, all our other presents from past years had been cheap, last minute efforts in a pseudo-contest to see who could care the least (one year, Potter gave me scissors; the next year, I gave him a rock).
+But this was the first time when we hadn't bought anything for each other.
 It was weird.

-I took a deep, shuddering breath, only to look up and see that Potter was still staring at me.
-Unabashedly.
-Almost like he was trying to figure me out.
+I took a deep, shuddering breath, only to look up and see that Potter was still staring at me, unabashedly, his mouth a firm, unhappy line.

 "Huh?"
 I croaked attractively.
 Dom exchanged a pointed look with Fred, who she'd been chatting with, and sighed.

-Not that I cared, or anything.
+Not that I was bitter, or anything.
 Nope.
 I wasn't going to try and control what any of them did.
 Especially not Aidan.

 I looked at Potter.
-The side to his mouth was quirked knowingly upwards, like he was almost expecting me to say something snarky and mum-ish.
-The smugness dancing in his gaze was too much for me to tolerate.
+The side of his mouth had quirked upwards in a sardonic, knowing manner, like he was just waiting for me to go ahead and say something annoying and mum-ish.
+The smugness in his gaze was intolerable.